SAE J1939 to Bluetooth Gateway Module

 CAN Bus Termination Resistor

 The J1939.BT gateway comes per default with a 120 Ohm termination resistor activated.
-To deactivate the resistor, open the enclosure and locate the pin jumper as indicated in below image.
+To deactivate the resistor, open the enclosure and locate the pin jumper as indicated in below image, then remove the jumper.

 Connecting Bluetooth to a Windows PC